 What these brands share in common with other Latino-owned businesses is the passion and pride they have in their culture.
 These brands are making a name for themselves.
 With the number of Latino-owned businesses growing, the increase in diversity among businesses, across all industries is a positive thing for consumers.
 Let’s celebrate these brands even after Hispanic Heritage Month.

-Editor’s Note: This post was originally published on September 15, 2022 and was updated for accuracy and comprehensiveness on September 15, 2023.
+Editor’s Note: This post was updated for accuracy and comprehensiveness on September 15, 2024.

 Launch your loyalty program in minutes